How to Best Prepare Your Not-for-Profit for Uncertain Times?

 • Employee benefits: Speak to your benefits provider and understand where your team may be underutilizing your benefits plan.
 Survey your staff and ask them what’s important to them.
 Adjust the plan accordingly.

 Be nimble.
-Ask yourself what costs actually lead to revenue and execution of your mission.
+Ask yourself what costs lead to revenue and execution of your mission.
 What costs can we forego if our funding declines and we need to change suddenly?
 It may be a good time to engage with a Controller to help you identify where you can be more efficient if you need to be.

 3. Take a Close Look at Personnel Costs